Muthal Mariyathai: Plot

 At home, Ponnatha angrily tells Malaichami he sent Rasamma's husband to prison because he is not Rasamma's biological father, a fact Rasamma never knew before.
-Malaichami hits back at her and as he recollects the past, reveals to Rasamma that Ponnatha conceived Rasamma out of a casual relationship with someone at a village fair and that he married Ponnatha only to save her father from disgrace.
+Malaichami hits back at her and as he recollects the past, reveals to Rasamma that Ponnatha conceived Rasamma out of wedlock with someone at a village fair and that he married Ponnatha only to save her father from disgrace.

 Angered further, Ponnatha invites all her relatives to her house for a settlement of the issue.
 She throws a feast for them where she requests they kill Kuyil and promises that she will take care of the consequences by spending money for their case.
 As Malaichami hears this, he challenges the relatives to face him before they can harm her and goes to stay with Kuyil to defend her and to stay with her thereafter.

 As Malaichami goes to Kuyil, he finds her home empty and later finds her stained with blood and convicted for the murder of an unknown man.
 He pleads with her to tell the truth of what transpired so that she can be rescued.
 She reveals, after making Malaichami promise that he would not proceed to argue on her behalf as it would negate the purpose of her sacrifice, that the person she killed was Mayilvaganam, Rasamma's biological father.

 Mayilvaganam was on his way to the village after serving a prison term and was planning to lay claim to Ponnatha and her wealth.
 As this would affect the reputation of Malaichami's family, she killed Mayilvaganam on her coracle.
 Malaichami is spellbound by her sacrifice and vows that he will not die till Kuyil returns and chooses to stay in her hut.

 In the present, as Malaichami is dying, Kuyil is brought on parole to see him.
 Malaichami dies after meeting her.
 While returning to prison on a train, Kuyil also dies.